Embiid has 38 points, 13 boards, Sixers beat Celtics 115-109

-After Shaquille O’Neal and Charles Barkley said Embiid wasn’t playing up to his potential, the 76ers center conceded that they were probably right.
-Then he produced one of his best games of the year: a season-high 38 points along with 13 rebounds in a 115-109 victory over the Boston Celtics on Thursday night.
+BOSTON (AP)Joel Embiid responded to criticism from Shaquille O’Neal and Charles Barkley with a season-high 38 points, adding 13 rebounds on Thursday night to lead the Philadelphia 76ers to a 115-109 victory over the Boston Celtics.

-“All of the stuff he has been dealing with he handled like an adult, with humility.
-And he responded in a dramatic way,” Philadelphia coach Brett Brown said.
-“He was dominant, was a leader and one of his best games as a Sixer.”

-Embiid scored 16 points in the fourth quarter, hitting five of six free throws in the final 26 seconds after Boston scored seven straight points to erase most of a nine-point deficit.
+Embiid scored 16 points in the fourth quarter, hitting five of six free throws in the final 26 seconds to hold off Boston’s last charge.
 With Philadelphia leading by four in the final 15 seconds, he blocked Daniel Theis’ shot to help clinch it.

+Kemba Walker scored 29 points for Boston, which lost at home for the first time all season.
+Enes Kanter came off the bench with 20 points and nine rebounds, and Gordon Hayward scored 19.

 Earlier in the week, Barkley said Embiid is the toughest matchup in the league, but he doesn’t take advantage of it.
 O’Neal said on the TNT broadcast that Embiid shouldn’t settle for 22 points a game, his current average, but should aim for more like 28 or 30.